puppetlabs/puppetlabs-registry/README.markdown

 There are a few functions worth taking note of:

 * If Puppet creates a registry key, Windows will automatically create any necessary parent registry keys that do not already exist.
 * Keys within HKEY_LOCAL_MACHINE (hklm) or HKEY_CLASSES_ROOT (hkcr) are supported.
-Other predefined root keys, e.g. HKEY_USERS, are not currently supported.
+Other predefined root keys (e.g. HKEY_USERS) are not currently supported.
 * Puppet will not recursively delete registry keys.
 * Any parent registry key managed by Puppet will be autorequired.

 ###Puppet Enterprise console

-Follow the [instructions above](#beginning-with-registy), except add the defined resource type or custom types to a class that is or can be applied to your nodes.
+Follow the [instructions above](#beginning-with-registry), except add the defined resource type or custom types to a class that is or can be applied to your nodes.

 Once you have added the type(s) to a class, use the [Puppet Enterprise console](http://docs.puppetlabs.com/pe/2.5/console_classes_groups.html#classes) to assign the class to a Windows node or node group.